The Twelfth of Never: Background

-Johnny Mathis version
+Johnny Mathis recording

 Johnny Mathis recorded "The Twelfth of Never" and another song, "Chances Are", on June 16, 1957, with Mitch Miller and Al Ham producing.
 Years later Mathis told John Gilliland's Pop Chronicles:

 "The Twelfth of Never" I disliked from the very beginning because it was all based on one chord.
-The only thing I liked about it was the marvelous bridge released in the middle of the song … My knees were shaking when I recorded that, but I didn't like it because it was all so repetitious and nothing seemed to happen.
+The only thing I liked about it was the marvelous bridge released in the middle of the song ….
+My knees were shaking when I recorded that, but I didn't like it because it was all so repetitious and nothing seemed to happen.
 And I was really Joe College at that time.
 I was right out of college, and I was, you know, hot to trot.
 I wanted to do something, you know, rah-rah-rah, you know, something earth-shattering—at least pyrotechnical.

 Release and reception

 "The Twelfth of Never" was released on August 12, 1957, with the A-side "Chances Are".
 "The Twelfth of Never" spent 17 weeks on Billboard magazine's Top 100 record chart, a predecessor to the Hot 100 that combined the statistics from the magazine's Best Sellers in Stores and Most Played by Jockeys charts.
 It made its debut on the Top 100 in the issue dated October 14, 1957, and later peaked at number 51 there.
 It went to number 9 on the Most Played by Jockeys chart.
 The "Chances Are"/"The Twelfth of Never" single reached number 4 on their list of Best Sellers in Stores.

 The editors of Cash Box magazine compared "The Twelfth of Never" to "Chances Are", writing that the former "displays Johnny in a more dramatic vein as he chants an emotional and very touching folk flavored ballad of deep love."
 After noting the origins of the song, the Billboard editors wrote, "Charming new lyrics and presentation by Mathis should attract."

-In his 2023 book B-Side: A Flipsided History of Pop, Andy Cowan mentioned several other artists who have covered the song but wrote, "none have quite matched Mathis's quivering emotional reach or the sustained emotive power of his heavy vibrato."In 2024 American Songwriter included "The Twelfth of Never" on its list of 5 Songs that Show Johnny Mathis Is the King of the Classic Ballad Singers.
+In his 2023 book B-Side: A Flipsided History of Pop, Andy Cowan mentioned several other artists who have covered the song but wrote, "none have quite matched Mathis's quivering emotional reach or the sustained emotive power of his heavy vibrato."
+In 2024 American Songwriter included "The Twelfth of Never" on its list of 5 Songs that Show Johnny Mathis Is the King of the Classic Ballad Singers.
 They wrote:

 Many others have recorded the song, but Mathis's version is undoubtedly the definitive.
 The lyrics could come off as cheesy, but Mathis sings them as if they were handed down to him by a higher power.
 He inhabits the momentous production without any ounce of self-consciousness, which … is stunning considering his youth when he recorded it.